GrahamBarnard/GrahamBarnard.github.io/_posts/2015-10-25-code-review-beginners-guide.markdown

 ## Follow up

 When the session is complete the developer should leave with some refactoring to make.
 Follow up and review their changes, if an additional session is needed, book one.
-Followups will allow to catch misinterpretations, and it’s always nice to see their progress.
+Followups will allow you to to catch misinterpretations, and it’s always nice to see their progress.